sonalijohari/Hadoop-Mapreduce/README.md

 # Hadoop-Mapreduce
-Count digits using Hadoop MapReduce
+Count digits in a sequence using Hadoop MapReduce